How To Build A Garden Bed

 Always wear the correct PPE when carrying out any DIY task.
 For this job, some gloves and safety goggles will be needed.

-Step 1: Choose desired timber size
+Step 1: Choose the desired timber size

 Step 2: Lay the timbers

 Position your wood in its rough frame shape and check they are all level using your spirit level.
 Adjust the ground if needed.
-Using your tape measure, check there is even spacing between each end, so your bed is perfectly square or rectangular.
+Using your tape measure, check there is even spacing between each end so your bed is perfectly square or rectangular.

 Step 3: Connect the timbers

-Once everything is in place, drill through the end timbers into the adjacent pieces using your long, heavy duty coach screws.
+Once everything is in place, drill through the end timbers into the adjacent pieces using your long, heavy-duty coach screws.
 You should have one screw at the top and one at the bottom as a minimum.
 Continue until all four pieces are affixed, checking everything remains level as you go.

 Step 4: Increase the height